Status: Revised Effective Date: 09/10/2023

 Critical to any finding of clinical appropriateness under the guidelines for a specific diagnostic or therapeutic intervention are the following elements:

-• Prior to any intervention, it is essential that the clinician confirm the diagnosis or establish its pretest likelihood based on a complete evaluation of the patient.
+- Prior to any intervention, it is essential that the clinician confirm the diagnosis or establish its pretest likelihood based on a complete evaluation of the patient.
 This includes a history and physical examination and, where applicable, a review of relevant laboratory studies, diagnostic testing, and response to prior therapeutic intervention.

-• The anticipated benefit of the recommended intervention should outweigh any potential harms that may result (net benefit).
+- The anticipated benefit of the recommended intervention is likely to outweigh any potential harms, including from delay or decreased access to serviced that may result (net benefit).

-• Current literature and/or standards of medical practice should support that the recommended intervention offers the greatest net benefit among competing alternatives.
+- Widely used treatment guidelines and/or current clinical literature and/or standards of medical practice should support that the recommended intervention offers the greatest net benefit among competing alternatives.

-• Based on the clinical evaluation, current literature, and standards of medical practice, there exists a reasonable likelihood that the intervention will change management and/or lead to an improved outcome for the patient.
+- There exists a reasonable likelihood that the intervention will change management and/or lead to an improved outcome for the patient.

 Simultaneous Ordering of Multiple Diagnostic or Therapeutic Interventions